micmejia/bible-dump/AMPC/Jude/Jude 1.md

 Beloved, my whole concern was to write to you in regard to our common salvation.
-[But] I found it necessary _and_ was impelled to write you and urgently appeal to _and_ exhort [you] to contend for the faith which was once for all [^a]handed down to the saints [the faith which is that sum of Christian belief which was delivered [^b]verbally to the holy people of God].
+[But] I found it necessary _and_ was impelled to write you and urgently appeal to _and_ exhort [you] to contend for the faith which was once for all handed down to the saints [the faith which is that sum of Christian belief which was delivered verbally to the holy people of God].